maxbundscherer/DD7MB/docs/index.md

 If you want the message to arrive (reliably), please send it by e-mail.

+## Satellite Ground Station (SatNOGS)

+I operate a [satellite ground station](https://network.satnogs.org/stations/3682/) at DF0OHM in the SatNOGS network.

+Currently only test operation with a vertical antenna for 2m and 70cm.
+In preparation for an azimuth and elevation rotor with cross-yagis.

+## APRS

+I regularly send APRS messages via my LoRa iGate [DD7MB (aprs.fi)](https://aprs.fi/info/DD7MB).
+I also use it to forward messages to the APRS-IS.

+I use [DD7MB-9 (aprs.fi)](https://aprs.fi/info/DD7MB-9) when I'm travelling on foot or by car.

 ## A-SDR and Antennas

 Before my amateur radio days, I focussed on receiving radio signals via SDR.
 That's why I still like to use my Nooelec SDR sticks for reception today.